TobiasPankner/Teams-Auto-Joiner/README.md

 ```

 - **blacklist_meeting_re:**
-If calendar meeting title matches a regular expression, it goes to blacklist
+If calendar meeting title matches a regular expression, it goes to blacklist.
-Leave empty to attend to all meetings
+Leave empty to attend to all meetings.

 If you want to blacklist all the channels in a team, leave the square brackets empty: `"channel_names": []`.